PDF

 The CD19 segment holds the largest share of 41.4% in the Bispecific T-cell Engagers (BiTEs) market in 2024, driven by its proven clinical efficacy and widespread adoption in treating B-cell malignancies, including acute lymphoblastic leukemia (ALL) and non-Hodgkin lymphoma (NHL).
 CD19 is a well-validated and consistently expressed antigen on B-cells, making it an ideal and reliable therapeutic target for T-cell redirecting therapies.
 The success of Amgen’s Blinatumomab (Blincyto®), the first FDA-approved BiTE targeting CD19 and CD3, has set a strong benchmark in this category, demonstrating high remission rates and durable responses in relapsed or refractory ALL patients.
 Furthermore, several pharmaceutical and biotech companies, including Regeneron, Genmab, and Johnson & Johnson, are actively developing next-generation CD19-directed bispecifics to enhance safety profiles and extend indications to broader hematologic malignancies.
 The extensive clinical pipeline, combined with robust efficacy data and established commercial infrastructure, reinforces CD19’s position as the dominant target in the global BiTEs market.

-The Others segment is the fastest-growing in the Bispecific T-cell Engagers (BiTEs) market, with a 14.9% share in 2024
+The Others segment is the fastest-growing in the Bispecific T-cell Engagers (BiTEs) market, with a 14.9% share

 The Others segment, accounting for a 14.9% share in 2024, represents the fastest-growing category in the global Bispecific T-cell Engagers (BiTEs) market.
 This segment includes emerging targets such as BCMA, DLL3, PSMA, HER2, and EGFRvIII, which are expanding the therapeutic reach of BiTEs beyond hematologic malignancies into solid tumors and rare cancer types.
 The growing focus on these novel antigens stems from the unmet clinical need in treating aggressive and treatment-resistant cancers.
 Major pharmaceutical and biotech players, including Amgen, Regeneron, Roche, and Janssen Biotech, are investing heavily in R&D pipelines to develop BiTEs targeting these diverse antigens, aiming to improve tumor selectivity and minimize off-target toxicity.
 Additionally, advancements in next-generation BiTE engineering, such as half-life extension technologies and dual-targeting mechanisms, are enhancing therapeutic efficacy and expanding potential indications.
 As a result, the other segment is witnessing rapid clinical trial activity and strategic collaborations, positioning it as the most dynamic and promising growth area within the BiTEs market.